 With an HMO, MA plan members virtually always need to seek covered services from a medical provider who is a member of the plan network.
 With a PPO, members pay less if they use their plan’s network of medical providers.
 However, the plan will still cover out-of-network providers at a lower benefit level.
 With a Medicare supplement insurance plan there is no network restriction, and you have more freedom to choose how and where you are treated.

 Do You have to Answer Health Questions on the Application?

 Beneficiaries can take advantage of special enrollment periods when they get guaranteed rights to sign up for any plan sold in their local area.
 The most common example of this guaranteed right is when a beneficiary first becomes eligible for Part A and Part B. Other circumstances may be trial periods with other types of senior health plans and rare occasions when an existing plan terminates or does not follow the rules.

-Today’s seniors have a lot of choices when it comes to finding health insurance to help them make good use of their valuable Medicare benefits.
+Today’s seniors have a lot of choices when it comes to finding health insurance to help them make good use of their valuable Medicare benefits for 2018.
 However, having all of these choices can make it difficult to make a good choice without help.
 We are here to provide that help by offering online quotes and personalized assistance from trained and experienced senior health insurance agents.

-You can begin to compare Medicare health plans in your local area by typing your home ZIP code into the form at the top of this web page.
-We also welcome your phone calls if you have more questions or need help enrolling in either a supplement, Medicare Advantage plan, or Part D plan.
+You can begin to compare 2018 Medigap plans in your local area by typing your home ZIP code into the form at the top of this web page.
+We also welcome your phone calls if you have more questions or need help enrolling in either a Medigap plan, Medicare Advantage plan, or Part D plan.
 Let us know how we can help you find the right benefits at a price you can afford.